Ukrainian utility DTEK launches new green strategy

 The share of renewable energy in Ukraine’s power mix has grown dramatically in recent years after a generous “green tariff” was introduced under former President Petro Poroshenko to attract investment and wean Ukraine off Russian gas imports.
 Foreign and local investors have directly invested some $5bn into the sector in over a hundred projects, and renewable power now makes up 9% of Ukraine’s power generation.

 However, Ukraine’s green energy sector is going through the worst crisis in its short history.
-As of the end of November, the state owed $330mn to renewable power producers, according to newly appointed acting Minister of Energy Yuriy Boyko, down from over $1bn that the state owed earlier when it temporarily suspended payments during a row over a plan to reduce the green tariffs.
+As of the end of November, the state owed a total of $921mn to renewable power producers, according to newly appointed acting Minister of Energy Yuriy Boyko, down from over $1bn that the state owed earlier when it temporarily suspended payments during a row over a plan to reduce the green tariffs.

 On July 31, President of Ukraine Volodymyr Zelenskiy signed a bill on reducing tariffs for solar and wind power plants by 15% and 7.5% respectively.